Numigi/odoo-base-addons/README.md

-# odoo-base-addons
+# Base Add-ons

-odoo transversal addons
+This repository contains add-ons transverse of odoo